Rookout/docs/docs/etl-controller-install.md

 The instructions above describe how to install the Controller with the most basic configuration.

-To further configure the Controller installation, add configuration values to the `values.yaml` file or the installation command using `--set`.
+To further configure your Controller installation:
+* Kubernetes - add configuration values to the `values.yaml` file or the installation command using `--set`.
+* Docker - add configuration values as environment variables using the `-e` flag.

 Connecting Rookout SDK instances to the Controller requires providing a TLS certificate or adding a TLS termination proxy for encryption purposes.